-- Predictions & Observations: Teachers will ask questions to elicit predictions and will help children describe what they observe.
+- Predictions and Observations: Teachers will ask questions to elicit predictions and will help children describe what they observe.

 - Sensory Exploration: Children will begin to develop an understanding of the five senses.

-- Physical, Life & Earth Sciences: Children will begin to develop an understanding of physical properties such as weight, shape, size, color and temperature.
+- Physical, Life and Earth Sciences: Children will begin to develop an understanding of physical properties such as weight, shape, size, color and temperature.

 - Children will learn about living things (plants and animals) and what they need to survive.
 Children will appreciate the wonders of the natural environment and how we can take care of the Earth.